 And all this, just a few hours from San Francisco and the Bay Area!
 It’s like another world (in the best possible way).

-Carmel is also well-known for its excellent wine scene, with more than a dozen tasting rooms within walking distance of downtown, you can spend several days just walking from tasting to tasting.
+Carmel is also well-known for its excellent wine scene, with more than a dozen tasting rooms within walking distance of downtown, you can spend several days just walking from tasting wine to tasting dishes from the sushi restaurant.

 Yes, it’s as fun as it sounds, and if you are going to hit more than two tastings, pick up the excellent deal which is the Carmel Wine Walk tickets.